Recircula/Dulrayea/content/7. Npcs/1. Player Npcs/1. Campaign One/2. CG3/Alyana.md

 >
 >
 >> [!abstract|text-Center bg-c-gray]- Social
 >> quick to anger but ease to please.
 She is someone you send to finish up loose ends that have been causing you problems.
-She is so[](Crimson%20Lillies.md)s.md)nd arguments and fix people up.
+She is someone you need to end arguments and fix people up.
 She deals with mostly the bounties, money, contracts, and other things in the area.
 >
 >
 >> [!abstract|text-Center bg-c-gray]- Mental